fpagliughi/sockpp/README.md

 This is a fairly low-level C++ wrapper around the Berkeley sockets library using `socket`, `acceptor,` and `connector` classes that are familiar concepts from other languages.

-The base `socket` wraps a system socket handle, and maintains its lifetime.
+The base `socket` class wraps a system socket handle, and maintains its lifetime.
 When the C++ object goes out of scope, it closes the underlying socket handle.
 Socket objects are generally _moveable_ but not _copyable_.
-A socket object can be transferred from one scope (or thread) to another using `std::move()`.
+A socket can be transferred from one scope (or thread) to another using `std::move()`.

 Currently supports: IPv4, IPv6, and Unix-Domain Sockets on Linux, Mac, and Windows.
+Other *nix and POSIX systems should work with little or no modification.

 All code in the library lives within the `sockpp` C++ namespace.